The Importance of Advertising and Why You Should Advertise

 As more and more brands enter the market, businesses are starting to struggle for the attention of their target audience with consumers having more options as compared to before.

 So, why is advertising important when this happens?

-Simply because an average person sees at least 5,000 ads per day which means that it is possible for your brand’s advertisements to reach out to a large audience while conveying the unique selling points of your products or businesses in just a few minutes or even seconds.
+Simply put, the average person sees at least 5,000 ads per day which means that it is entirely possible for your brand’s advertisements to reach out to a large audience while conveying the unique selling points of your products or businesses in just a few minutes or even seconds.

 Be it whether you are advertising for your start-up or for the company you’re working for, one simply can’t deny that advertising has grown to be an essential aspect of every business.

 However, advertising has more benefits than you think.
 By the end of this article, you will be able to find out more about how advertising affects your business and helps you to achieve your organisational goals.

 Running your first digital advertising campaign?
 Our Digital Advertising Strategy Guide might be of help.

 Ever wondered how many advertisements you’ve seen in a day?

 Studies made by the market research firm, Yankelovich, in 2007 have shown that an average person would have seen at least 5,000 advertisements in just one day.

 Just imagine the number of advertisements that one has come across in their lifetime.